-Social media should be a part of every insurance agent’s larger marketing strategy but knowing what to post can be challenging.
-That’s why we put together this list of 15 social media post ideas you can start doing right now with your agency.
+Social media should be a part of every insurance agent’s marketing strategy, but knowing what to post can be challenging.
+That’s why we put together this list of 15 social media post ideas you can try today.

-We even asked some agencies that are already doing a great job on social to pitch in so that you had real examples of what each look like.
-Check them all out!
+We asked some agencies that are doing a great job on social to pitch in so you can have real examples of what these posts look like.
+Check them out.

 - Pets, pets and more pets

-- Share listings of a local real estate agent
+- Listings of a local real estate agent

 - Pre-recorded videos

-- Connect with a local charity and share a photo or two
+- Partner with a local charity and share a photo or two

 - Highlight a community student or athlete